sss3799/Project-Spendwise-Backend/README.md

-# Flask API Service Starter
+# FastAPI API Service

-This is a minimal Flask API service starter based on [Google Cloud Run Quickstart](https://cloud.google.com/run/docs/quickstarts/build-and-deploy/deploy-python-service).
+This is a FastAPI application for processing bank statements from PDF files.

 ## Getting Started

-Server should run automatically when starting a workspace.
-To run manually, run:
+To run the development server, execute the following command in your terminal:
 ```sh
 ./devserver.sh
 ```